 Compromised health was what the enemy used to get his foot in the door.

-Align Yourself with God’s Promise of Physical Health
+Live to Glorify God by Aligning Yourself with God’s Promise of Physical Health

 Jesus subjected His body to intense persecution so that we may have eternal life and manifest a healthy life on earth so that others can see God’s divine healing.